skip to primary navigation skip to content

 • Co-wrote the core curriculum for Masters Level Genomic Counsellor training England.
 Invited expert by Health Education England Curriculum Development Group.

-• Current MSt co-lead for two modules: Counselling Skills for Genomics and Ethical, Legal, Social Issues of Genomics on the MSt Genomic Medicine, University of Cambridge, Wellcome Trust Sanger Institute, European Bioinformatics Institute.
+• MSt co-lead for two modules: Counselling Skills for Genomics and Ethical, Legal, Social Issues of Genomics on the MSt Genomic Medicine, University of Cambridge, Wellcome Trust Sanger Institute, European Bioinformatics Institute.

-• Co-creator of the World Congress of Genetic Counselling, 2017, 2019, 2021, Wellcome Genome Campus, Cambridge.
+• Founder of the World Congress of Genetic Counselling, 2017, 2019, 2021, Wellcome Genome Campus, Cambridge.
 Endorsed by the Association of Genetic Nurses and Counsellors (UK and Republic of Ireland) and National Society of Genetic Counselors (USA).

-• Co-creator of the Genomic Practice for Genetic Counsellors course for professional training of genetic counsellors in genomics.
+• Founder of the Genomic Practice for Genetic Counsellors course for professional training of genetic counsellors in genomics.
 Sponsored by Health Education England and endorsed by the Association of Genetic Nurses and Counsellors (UK and Republic of Ireland).

 • Invited by Health Education England to act as subject matter expert on “Consent and Ethics” for their training and education of mainstream health professionals in the NHS consenting patients into the 100,000 Genomes Project.
 Developed and delivered online teaching materials and films.